vjdias/klipper/docs/MCU_Commands.md

   `axis_a_oid=%c microsteps_a=%hu axis_b_oid=%c microsteps_b=%hu`
   `pid_P=%hu pid_I=%hu pid_D=%hu` : Configure an FPGA used for motor
   control.
 The host provides the stepper OIDs for each axis along with microstep settings and PID gains.
+If an axis is not used, specify the OID as zero and the microstep value as zero.
 Each PID value is expected as a 16-bit integer representing a fraction of 1.0 (for example, a value of 6553 corresponds to `0.1`).
 The MCU forwards this configuration via SPI to the attached FPGA.

 * `queue_fpga_pwm oid=%c clock=%u duty=%hu` : Schedule an update to the
   FPGA PWM generator. `duty` is an integer between 0 and the